Kguo-cs/TDOR/README.md

 * PyTorch == 1.8.0

-### Data Preprocessing
+### Data and pretrained model
-Please download the pretrained modeldata and config files from: .
+Please download the pretrained model and data from .
 Extract the zip file into the main folder.

 ### Data Preprocessing